Frequently Asked Questions

 Can my previous college transcripts transfer into the program?

 When you submit your college transcript(s), the Registrar's Office will review your transfer courses for course equivalency at Xavier University.
 For example, if you have taken English, sociology, history, psychology or human anatomy and physiology, you may transfer those credits into the University and they may count toward the Associate Degree for the Radiologic Technology program.
 However, the radiologic technology courses (RADT) must be taken at Xavier and in sequence, so it will take two years to complete the program.

 Transfer students into the RT program may want to pursue a bachelor's degree at the same time that they are completing their associate degree.
 Call the program director for more details at (513) 745-3358.

 What is the tuition for RT?

 Some applicants may be eligible for grants, loans, and RT scholarships to assist in their financial needs.
-All financial aid information is available at the Financial Aid Office, Xavier.edu/tuition-and-aid and (513) 745-3142.
+All financial aid information is available at the Financial Aid Office, Xavier.edu/dining-and-aid and (513) 745-3142.

 What are the additional costs and fees for the program?